 With proper care and maintenance, hot water tanks can last up to ten years.
 Here are some maintenance tips to help extend the life of your tank:

 Depending on the claim, your home insurance may cover hot water tank replacement.
-There are always exclusions, so check with your provider so you know what will be included if there is an accident.
+There are always exclusions, so check with your provider to know what will be included in the event of an accident.

 Although Kitec plumbing was not officially recalled, many experts recommend that homeowners replace this plumbing system to avoid costly water damage and repairs.